gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    secrets which MUST use shared key identifier 2 and 3.
 The endpoint pair shared secrets are derived using the TLS exporter interface using the ASCII strings "EXPORTER-DTLS-OVER-SCTP-CLIENT-WRITE" and "EXPORTER-DTLS-OVER-SCTP-SERVER-WRITE" with no terminating NUL, no context, and length 64.
-Keys derived with the label "EXPORTER-DTLS-OVER-SCTP-CLIENT-WRITE" are used by the TLS client for sending SCTP-AUTH and always have an odd Shared Key Identifier.
-Keys derived with the label "EXPORTER-DTLS-OVER-SCTP-SERVER-WRITE" are used by the TLS server for sending SCTP-AUTH and always have an even Shared Key Identifier.

    ~~~~~~~~~~~
    TLS-Exporter("EXPORTER-DTLS-OVER-SCTP-CLIENT-WRITE", , 64)
    TLS-Exporter("EXPORTER-DTLS-OVER-SCTP-SERVER-WRITE", , 64)
    ~~~~~~~~~~~

+   Keys derived with the label "EXPORTER-DTLS-OVER-SCTP-CLIENT-WRITE" always have an even Shared Key Identifier.
+   They are used by the TLS client for sending AUTH chunks and MUST NOT be used by the TLS client for receiving AUTH chunks.
+   Keys derived with the label "EXPORTER-DTLS-OVER-SCTP-SERVER-WRITE" always have an odd Shared Key Identifier.
+   They are used by the TLS server for sending AUTH chunks and MUST NOT be used by the TLS server for receiving AUTH chunks.
+   These directional keys changes the behaivior of SCTP-AUTH {{RFC4895}} and requires extentions to the SCTP API defined in {{RFC6458}}.

    When a subsequent DTLS connection is setup, two new 64-byte endpoint pair shared secrets are derived using the TLS-Exporter as defined above.
 The Shared Key Identifiers form a sequence.
 If the previous endpoint pair shared secrets used